veltzer/demos-devops-terraform/exercises/basic/12_first_packer_project/exercise.md

 "ssh_username": "ubuntu",
 ```

 The instance type to use for our builder EC2 instance.
 And the username that Packer should use to connect to the instance in the case of running provisioners.
-Being our first example, we're not yet including any provisioners in our template defintion.
+Being our first example, we're not yet including any provisioners in our template definition.
 But, if we were, Packer would use this username to connect.
 AWS, depending on the type of distro underlying, has some specific standards for default machine users/usernames set up.
 E.g. Amazon Linux distro images would use `ec2-user` here instead of `ubuntu`.

 ```json
 "ami_name": "{{ user `username` }}-first-ami"